Chorus-Social/.github/profile/README.md

 👩‍💻 The Chorus Ecosystem

-Chorus is a decoupled system designed for security, scalability, and openness.
+Chorus is a decoupled and modular system designed for security, scalability, and openness.
 Here are the core components:

-Chorus Stage: This is the central backend API—the heart of the entire network, built with Python, FastAPI, and SQLAlchemy.
+🎭 Chorus Stage: This is the central backend API—the heart of the entire network, built with Python, FastAPI, and SQLAlchemy.

-Chorus Voice: An official client, still very early in conceptualisation.
+🎙️ Chorus Voice: A planned official client, still very early in conceptualisation.

-Chorus Audience: A simple, read-only web viewer that will serve initially as the project's public landing page.
+📺 Chorus Audience: A simple, read-only web viewer that will serve initially as the project's public landing page; since the network will be closed for people who don't hold accounts, to protect our users.

-Chorus Ticketbox: A single, secure webpage for generating new anonymous user keys.

 <h2 align="center">Speak your mind.
 Find your tune.</h2>
 <h1 align="center">Join our Chorus.</h1>